actions/actions-runner-controller/README.md

 Usually, you should have a set of GitHub App credentials per a GitHub organization and you would have a RunnerDeployment and a HorizontalRunnerAutoscaler per an organization runner group.
 So, you might end up having the following resources for each organization:

-- 1 Kuernetes secret that contains GitHub App credentials
+- 1 Kubernetes secret that contains GitHub App credentials
 - 1 RunnerDeployment/RunnerSet and 1 HorizontalRunnerAutoscaler per Runner Group

 And the RunnerDeployment/RunnerSet and HorizontalRunnerAutoscaler should have the same value for `spec.githubAPICredentialsFrom.secretRef.name`, which refers to the name of the Kubernetes secret.